 Sarah Weston Seaton with Her Children Augustine and Julia

-Charles Bird King, whose studio was at Twelfth and F Streets, was one of Washington’s major portrait painters, best known for his portraits of members of the tribal delegations that visited Washington in the 1820s and 1830s.
+Charles Bird King, whose studio was at Twelfth and F Streets, was one of the city’s major portrait painters.
+King was in high demand from Washington’s elite; he painted eminent families such as the Seatons, and political leaders, including President James Monroe.
+He is best known for his paintings of members of the tribal delegations that visited Washington in the 1820s and 1830s.
+His collection of Native American portraits numbered over one hundred and was transferred to the Smithsonian in 1858.
+Unfortunately, a fire destroyed the majority of the collection in 1865.